Skip to content

 Due to an issue with the camera driver in OpenPnP, some Mac users might notice that the image settings are greyed out for you.
 There's a fantastic open-source application called CameraController that can be used to edit these settings.

-Top Camera Config
+Top Camera Configuration

 1. Under the Machine Setup tab, click on Heads > ReferenceHead H1 > Cameras > OpenPnpCaptureCamera Top.
-Finding the Top Camera Settings

 2. In the lower detail pane, switch to the Device Settings tab.
-Switching to the camera device settings

 3. In the Device drop-down, choose PnP Top Camera.
-Selecting the correct device for the Bottom Camera

 5. Click the Apply button in the bottom right.
 You should then see the camera display start showing the feed from the camera, or at least see the red X disappear.
-Saving changes to the Top Camera Config

 Next Steps